Agile Flight Emerges from Multi-Agent Competitive Racing: METHODOLOGY

 We define drone racing as a multi-agent general-sum game between two agents $\pi^\E$ and $\pi^\A$, referred in the following as the \emph{\ego} and \emph{\adversary}.
 We jointly optimize the policies to maximize the following discrete-time finite-horizon objective:

-where $r_t$ is a competitive sparse task reward.
+where $t$ denotes the discrete time step, $T$ represents the finite time horizon, and $r_t$ is a competitive sparse task reward.
 Here, $\tau = \{(\xe_t, \xa_t, \ue_t, \ua_t, r_t)\}^T_{t=0}$ is the joint trajectory of states, actions, and rewards induced by the \ego and \adversary policies, drawn from the distribution $p(\tau \mid \pi^\E, \pi^\A)$.
 The discount factor is denoted by $\gamma$.
-More formally, this optimization defines the solution to a two-agent, finite horizon decentralized Markov decision process (Dec-MDP).
+More formally, this optimization defines the solution to a two-agent, finite-horizon decentralized Markov decision process (Dec-MDP).

 We denote the agents global physical state as $\xe,\xa \in \mathbb{R}^{n}$ (with $n$ varying according to the environment).
-Similarly to prior work~\cite{kaufmann23champion,Song23Reaching}, the policies are reactive and predict the drones' vertical thrust and body rates, i.e., $\ua,\ue \in \mathcal{U} = [f_{z}^{des},\boldsymbol{\omega}_{des}]$ (see Sec.~\ref{sec:parametrization}).
-Such action are then transformed to rotor forces with a fixed low-level PID controller (see Sec.~\ref{sec:simulation}).
+Similarly to prior work~\cite{kaufmann23champion, Song23Reaching}, the policies are reactive and predict the drones' vertical thrust and body rates, i.e., $\ua,\ue \in \mathcal{U} = [f_{z}^{des},\boldsymbol{\omega}_{des}]$ (see Sec.~\ref{sec:parametrization}).
+Such actions are then transformed to rotor forces with a fixed low-level PID controller (see Sec.~\ref{sec:simulation}).

 \textbf{Rewards.} We use a sparse reward structure that encourages emergent racing behaviors without explicitly defining strategies: the agents are rewarded for passing a gate before their opponent ($r_t^{\text{pass}}$) and receive a bonus if completing a full lap first ($r_t^{\text{lap}}$).
 In addition to this sparse reward, we add an energy minimization term ($r_t^{\text{cmd}}$) as regularization, as well as a penalty for crashing into the ground or out of bounds ($r_t^{\text{crash}}$).
 Therefore, Specifically, the terms are defined as follows: